by ProcureDeskLast Updated : Jul-14-2022

 The spend dashboard lets you see what is purchased and by whom.

-Here is an example of the spending summary:
+Here is an example of the spending summary for your purchase order automation:

 In this dashboard, you can see a quick summary of the purchase.
 It answers the following questions: